-- EC: HV control and monitoring. - FA/LASPD: HV control and monitoring. - GEM Tracking: HV/LV control and monitoring.
-The non-recirculating gas system will use Ar/CO2 at STP and will employ a basic gas mixer system with flow monitoring and control. - LGC: HV control and monitoring.
-The CO2 gas employed operates at STP and will be served by a simple non-recirculating "flow-through" system. - HGC: HV control and monitoring.
-The C4F10 gas employed is expensive and used in large quantities.
-Such a system will require a somewhat sophisticated recapture/purification/recirculation infrastructure involving PLC/IOC controls that remain to be designed. - MRPC: HV/LV control and monitoring.
-The MRPC gas system employs a 5% SF6 + 90% R134 + 5% Isobutane mix that will likely require a recapture/recirculation infrastructure also involving a PLC/IOC system.
-This is still to be designed.
+- EC: HV + LV control and monitoring for the PMT base design.
+Additional controls for an LED flasher system (to be designed) may also be required. - FA/LASPD: HV + LV control and monitoring for the PMT base design.
+Additional controls for an LED flasher system (to be designed) may also be required. - GEM Tracking: HV + LV control and monitoring.
+The non-recirculating gas system will use Ar/CO_2 at STP and will employ a basic gas mixer system with flow monitoring and control.
+We will track the gas flows and provide an interlock to trip the HV if the gas flow is interrupted. - LGC: HV + LV control and monitoring for the PMT base design.
+The CO2 and N2 gases employed will operate at STP and will be served by a simple non-recirculating "flow-through" system.
+The gas flows will be monitored and logged.
+Additional controls for an LED flasher system (to be designed) may also be required. - HGC: HV + LV control and monitoring for the PMT base design.
+C4F8 gas will be employed and used in large quantities.
+Such a system will require a somewhat sophisticated fill and recapture/purification/recirculation infrastructure involving PLC/IOC controls that remain to be designed.
+The gas flow rates (during fill/purge), pressure, and temperatures will be monitored and logged.
+Additional controls for an LED flasher system (to be designed) may also be required.